Book Review: Barry J. Beitzel, ed. Lexham Geographical Commentary on the Acts through Revelation

 Logos Bible Software Version

-Like most Lexham publications, this book was published in both print and Logos Library formats.
-The electronic version of the book makes full use of the Logos system, including indexed searching and linking key words to other resources.
+Like most Lexham publications, this Geographical Commentary on the Gospels was published in print and Logos Library formats.
+The electronic version fully utilizes the Logos system, including indexed searching and linking keywords to other resources.
 For example, all biblical text is linked to your preferred Bible, or users can hover over the reference to read the text.

-The electronic version of this book has many more images and graphic than the book and cab include videos.
-For example, in the five-page section entitled “Millstones in Capernaum” (Matthew 17:24-18:14), the print edition has two photographs.
-The Logos format book has a map of Galilee, an info-graphic of the synagogue at Capernaum, and links to two videos, a walk-through of Capernaum which plays in the Logos software itself and a link to a seven-minute video, “Capernaum: Jesus’ Base of Operations in Galilee” on FaithlifeTV.com.
+The electronic version of this book has many more images and graphics than the book and can include videos.
+For example, the print edition has two photographs in the five-page section entitled “Millstones in Capernaum” (Matthew 17:24-18:14).
+The Logos format book has a map of Galilee, an info-graphic of the synagogue at Capernaum, and links to two videos, a walk-through of Capernaum, which plays in the Logos software itself, and a link to a seven-minute video, “Capernaum: Jesus’ Base of Operations in Galilee” on FaithlifeTV.com.
 This video is from The Cultural Context of the Bible series with David A. deSilva (although the narration sounds like it was produced with speech-to-text software).
-Maps, photographs and other graphics can be copied and pasted into your own documents (Word and PowerPoint, be sure to cite your source!).
-Many of the inforgraphics and other resources appear in many other Faithlife resources.
+Maps, photographs, and other graphics can be copied and pasted into your own documents (Word and PowerPoint; be sure to cite your source!).
+Many of the infographics and other resources appear in many other Faithlife resources.

-The electronic version includes all the same footnotes and bibliography as the print version, and includes a “see also” section which lists all the links appearing in the section.
-One advantage to the electronic version is the ability to cut/paste these references into a document, or to copy them to BibTex for use in bibliography management software.
-Usually Logos resources are tagged to open a resource if you owe the book, but I noticed Anchor Bible Dictionary articles are not tagged to open the article within Logos.
+The electronic version includes all the same footnotes and bibliography as the print version and a “see also” section, which lists all the links in the section.
+One advantage of the electronic version is the ability to cut/paste these references into a document or copy them to BibTex for use in bibliography management software.
+Usually, Logos resources are tagged to open a resource if you owe the book.
+Still, I noticed that Anchor Bible Dictionary articles are not tagged to open the article within Logos.

 One feature missing in the electronic version is page numbers.
 Since the Logos version was published first and was initially intended as a fully interactive multimedia resource, there was no need for page numbers.
-Now that a “real book” has been published, Logos could enhance the value of this resource by adding page number tags to the text in the electronic version.
-Since Logos Bible Software does an excellent job assisting users to properly cite their sources, it would be an improvement to sync the print pages to the text in the electronic book.
-One other minor quibble, there are a few repeated graphics; this is forgivable in the electronic version but a waste of limited space in the print version (the millstone on page 112 and 311).
+Now that a “real book” has been published, Logos could enhance the value of this resource by adding page number tags to the electronic version of the text.
+Since Logos Bible Software does an excellent job assisting users in citing their sources properly, it would be an improvement to sync the print pages to the text in the electronic book.
+One other minor quibble: there are a few repeated graphics; this is forgivable in the electronic version but a waste of limited space in the print version (the millstone on pages 112 and 311).

 Conclusion